oiproks/YouTube-MP3-Downloader/README.md

 ## Features

+- Automatically checks for updates on startup
 - Add multiple url videos to download list
-- Automatically checks for updates on startup
+- Remove from list with mouse right-click

 ## Download YouTube MP3 Downloader